v-iashin/CORSMAL/README.md

 It has 12 containers (4 glasses, cups, and boxes; 9 train + 3 test).

 ## Evaluation
-We used 3-Fold validation where possible, preserving the box/glass/cup ratio as in test set.
+We used 3-Fold validation where possible, preserving the box/glass/cup ratio as in the test set.

 ## Organization or this repo